infinitered/ignite/docs/boilerplate/app.json.md

+---
+title: app.json / app.config.js
+sidebar_position: 60
+---

 # app.json / app.config.js

-The app config (app.json & app.config.js) is used to configure your React Native project.
+The app.json & app.config.js files are used to configure your React Native / Expo project.

-Ignite pre-fills a lot of details for you!

-- app icon - configuration for ios, android, and web
-- splash screen - config for ios, android, and web
+Ignite has already configured several things for us:

+- App Icons - configured for iOS, Android, and Web.
+Check out [App Icon Generators](http://localhost:3000/ignite-cli/concept/Generators/#app-icon-generator) to update your App Icon.
+- Splash Screen colors and images - configured for iOS, Android, and Web.
+Check out [Splash Screen Generators](http://localhost:3000/ignite-cli/concept/Generators/#splash-screen-generator) to update your Splash Screen.
-- default expo plugins for things like localization and splash screen
+- Expo plugins for things like localization and splash screen

 See [Expo's Documentation on App.json Configuration](https://docs.expo.dev/workflow/configuration/) for more details.